onevilx/libft/README.md

-Libft – Custom C Standard Library
+Libft – Custom C Standard Library📌

-📌 Libft is my own implementation of essential C standard library functions, created as part of the 42 School curriculum.
+Libft is my own implementation of essential C standard library functions, created as part of the 42 School curriculum.
 This project helped me deepen my understanding of memory management, pointers, and data structures in C.

 📂 Project Overview